How to avoid fraud - FAQs

 - Recent Stories

-Seems like every time we turn on the news or get a news alert on our phone, it’s something about fraud, identity theft, or a data breach.
+Seems like every time we turn on the news, it’s something about fraud, identity theft, or a data breach.
 You can avoid being a victim of fraud by being aware of common fraud tactics.

-From spotting signs of fraud to understanding the different types of fraud, Numerica is here to help you prevent fraud and identity theft while understanding the steps and process to take if fraud has occurred on your account.
+Learn about spotting signs of fraud and understanding types of fraud.
+Understand the steps and process to take if fraud has occurred on your account.
+Numerica is here to help you prevent fraud and identity theft.

-What are typical signs of fraud on a financial account?
+What are signs of fraud on an account?

 When most people think of fraud, they envision withdrawals from their account.
 But fraud often occurs when funds are received.
-Receiving unexpected deposits or being overpaid with a check only to be asked to give or send back money back, is a fraud red flag.
+Receiving unexpected deposits or being overpaid with a check and asked to send money back, is a red flag.

 The check then goes to the Federal Reserve.
 They send it to the other person’s financial institution to see if the money is available.
 The other institution will then pull the money out of that account.
 If the check is fraudulent, they say, “Nope!
 No good,” and return the check back to the Federal Reserve.

 The Federal Reserve returns the “bounced” check to Numerica.
-This means that those funds you thought you had will no longer be there, and you may be liable for a returned check fee.
+This means funds you thought you had will no longer be there.
+You may be liable for a returned check fee.
 This process typically takes anywhere from two days to two weeks.

 Receiving an ACH (direct deposit or payment) doesn’t mean you are in the clear either.
-You might been “wired” a payment for $500.
-But, it is not a wire at all, it’s an ACH.
-15-20 days later that ACH could be returned as fraudulent.
-You may be left owing the money if it has been spent.
+ACH transactions could be potentially be returned as fraudulent up to 60 days after they’re received.
+You could owe money if it has been spent.

 These, of course, are worst case scenarios.
 Many checks and ACH deposits that are legitimate occur daily.
 It’s always best to know the source of the money you receive.

-One of the easiest ways to protect yourself is to use one of the many other payment options like online bill pay.
+Instead of writing checks, consider other payment options like Online Bill Pay.
+You can also use your debit or credit card to set up recurring payments.
 It’s a great time to start thinking about writing fewer checks and looking into your other options.

 What are common examples of fraud?